CVVPK/spo600/_posts/2019-12-11-The-State-Of-Things.md

 For a few days I kept banging my head against a wall, trying to come up with an idea.
 I really wanted to get a change upstream.
 Unfortunately, it just didn't seem likely with a project such as Opus were a lot of optimizations have already happened.
 I have abandoned the Opus project for now as it seemed unlikely that I'd be able to make a change that would be accepted on the upstream within the time frame I had.

 Because of this, I started to toy with the idea of working on my secondary option: [VSCodeVim/Vim].
-This is a plug in for VsCode that emulates the Vim editor.
+This is an extension for VsCode that emulates the Vim editor.
 I use it on a daily basis, since VsCode is my editor of choice.

-Initially I had disqualified the Vim plug in as a possible project because I was afraid that finding an optimization would be extremely difficult due to it being written in a very high level language (TypeScript) and many of its downfalls being because of the VsCode API.
+Initially I had disqualified the Vim extension as a possible project because I was afraid that finding an optimization would be extremely difficult due to it being written in a very high level language (TypeScript) and many of its downfalls being because of the VsCode API.
 On the other hand, Opus had some pocket sized functions that I could try to do something about.

 I've switched gears and over the past few days I have been focusing on VSCodeVim.
 I wish had chosen it as my first option, after all it filled the three rules I had described on ['The Quest To Finding A Project'].
 Since I started working on it I have submitted two PRs ([1],[2]) that have gone upstream, both of them fixing major bugs introduced on the latest version.